Yue Hwa Chinese Products Emporium: History

 Yue Hwa Chinese Products Emporium was established in June 1959 as Yue Hwa Department Store (裕华百货 (裕華百貨, YùHuá Bǎihuò)) by Yu Lianqing, a Hakka businessman who returned from Indonesia, a 500 square feet small-sized department store with a hundred odd goods.
 The name "Yue Hwa" (裕华 (裕華, yù huá)), literally transcribing as "Fuyu Chunghwa" (富裕中华 (富裕中華, FùYù ZhōngHuá)) signified the hope for a prosperous Chinese civilisation.
 The goods selection was expanded into thousands by the following year.

 The flagship department store in Hong Kong, which was located at the junction of Nathan Road and Jordan Road, was opened in 1976.
 The Jordan flagship stall when opened, was the first in Hong Kong to utilise computerized payment system and escalators at every level of the building.
 The store, along with its neon signage, was widely recognised as a city icon of Hong Kong in the 1970s and 1980s.

 Expansion into Singapore

-In 1993, Yue Hwa Chinese Products Emporium expanded its department store business into Singapore with the takeover of Nam Tin Building, a six-storey conserved building along Yu Tong Sen Street which formerly housed The Great Southern Hotel, at a cost of S$25 million.
+In 1993, Yue Hwa Chinese Products Emporium expanded its department store business into Singapore with the takeover of Nam Tin Building, a six-storey conserved building along Eu Tong Sen Street which formerly housed The Great Southern Hotel, at a cost of S$25 million.
 The hotel ceased operations in 1994, and Nam Tin Building was converted at a cost of S$25 million.
 The property was re-opened in 1996 as Yue Hwa Building, as the first Yue Hwa Chinese Products department store in Singapore.